 Michelangelo had completed the ceiling of the Sistine Chapel in 1512 to universal acclaim, at the same time Raphael was busy decorating the Stanze rooms in the Vatican.
-These two famous artists harboured a rivalry that was so intense that Michelangelo's attitude to the younger Raphael bordered on hatred.
+These two famous artists harboured a rivalry that was so intense that Michelangelo's attitude toward the younger Raphael bordered on hatred.
 Raphael was aware that the location for the finished tapestries was the Sistine Chapel and that comparisons with his designs and Michelangelo's ceiling were inevitable.
 He took great care when preparing the cartoons and actually produced a depth of colour that was not possible to reproduce in a tapestry.

 The Bruges workshop of Pieter van Aelst in Brussels was chosen for the difficult task of interpreting Raphael's cartoons and converting his ideas into tapestries, a totally different medium from that of the painted cartoons.